 While there are no official or technical absolutes, our experience of outfitting companies around the world with thermal gloves does give us some insight.
-While you don’t want to underestimate the level of protection, having too much protection can also have negative results.
-Here are some guidelines:
+You don’t want to underestimate the level of protection, but remember that having too much protection can also have negative results.